karthiknara/ContextCraft/README.md

 The name 'ContextCraft' was chosen to reflect the tool's capability to craft contextual data that is tailored for the fine-tuning of language models.
 Just as a craftsperson meticulously shapes materials into a final product, ContextCraft shapes raw data into structured prompt-completion pairs.
 These pairs are essential for language models to understand and generate human-like text, making ContextCraft a pivotal tool in the context of AI and machine learning.

+## Using ContextCraft for Fine-tuning LMs

+ContextCraft is particularly suited for preparing datasets to fine-tune pre-trained language models.
+The tool provides the ability to craft prompts that align with your specific domain, enabling more effective fine-tuning and thereby enhancing the model's performance on specialized tasks.

 ## Planned Features

 - Data Input and Validation